javb99/PlanningCenterSwift/README.md

 ![Code completion is supported for endpoint completion](Documentation/endpointCodeCompletion.png)

 ## Goals
-> ### Code Completion
+### Code Completion
-> Routes and model properties should be discoverable using code completion in Xcode.
+Routes and model properties should be discoverable using code completion in Xcode.
-> ### Synthesized Support of `Swift.Codable`
+### Synthesized Support of `Swift.Codable`
-> Models and Endpoints should not need to write custom conformance to Codable.
+Models and Endpoints should not need to write custom conformance to Codable.

 ## Supported Platforms
-This project was developed alongside an iOS App, [Services Scheduler](), so it has been tested in that area.
+This project was developed alongside an iOS App, [Services Scheduler](), so it has been tested most throughly on that platform.
 The goals for the project do include being usable on Linux for server side development.

 ## Installation
 ### Xcode